moophat/personal-assistant-onecore/README.md

 ## Current State

-The implementation is **complete and functional** according to initial requirements, with significant enhancements made for developer experience (logging, debugging, runtime control).
-The codebase is clean, modular, and well-structured for future enhancement.
+The project has evolved from a CLI PoC to a **"One Core, Many Mouths"** architecture, ready for multi-interface expansion.
+The core business logic is interface-agnostic, with the CLI adapter serving as the reference implementation.
+The codebase is clean, modular, and well-structured for adding new UI adapters (TUI, HTTP API, etc.) without touching core logic.

 ## License